DotNetAnalyzers/StyleCopAnalyzers/documentation/ReadabilityRules.md

 [SA1133](SA1133.md) | DoNotCombineAttributes | Two or more attributes appeared within the same set of square brackets.
 [SA1134](SA1134.md) | AttributesMustNotShareLine | An attribute is placed on the same line of code as another attribute or element.
 [SA1136](SA1136.md) | EnumValuesShouldBeOnSeparateLines | Multiple enum values are placed on the same line of code.
+[SA1137](SA1137.md) | ElementsShouldHaveTheSameIndentation | Two sibling elements which each start on their own line have different levels of indentation.
 [SA1139](SA1139.md) | UseLiteralsSuffixNotationInsteadOfCasting | Use literal suffix notation instead of casting.